Sparse and low-rank multivariate Hawkes processes: Numerical experiments

-In Figures~\ref{fig:matrices} and~\ref{fig:perf_plots}, we compare the procedures in terms of error and AUC.
-In Figure~\ref{fig:matrices} we can observe, on an instance of the problem, the improvement of wL1 and wL1Nuclear with respect to L1 and L1Nuclear respectively, as we observe less false positives outside the node communities (better viewed on a computer).
-Figure~\ref{fig:perf_plots} confirms the fact that weighted penalizations systematically leads to an improvement, both for L1 and L1Nuclear, in terms of error and AUC.
+In Figure~\ref{fig:matrices} we observe, on an instance of the problem, the strong improvements of wL1 and wL1Nuclear over L1, Nuclear and L1Nuclear respectively.
+We observe in particular that a sharp tuning of the penalizations, using data-driven weights, leads to a much smaller number of false positives outside the node communities (better viewed on a computer).
+In Figure~\ref{fig:metrics}, we compare all the procedures in terms of estimation error, AUC and Kendall coefficient and confirm the fact that weighted penalizations systematically lead to an improvement, both over unweighted L1, Nuclear and L1Nuclear.